Italy visa refusal 2026: reasons, appeal, court — a real success story

 Tax returns, not bank statements

-Income is what you paid taxes on.
-Bank statements showing movements are not a substitute.
-Many refusals are due to this.
+Income is what you’ve paid taxes on.
+Bank statements with transactions are not a substitute.
+Many refusals happen precisely because of this.

 2